gshourya10/pygame-tic-tac-toe/README.md

 Explanation of some pieces of the code:

 **game_board** (var):
-This variable keeps the track of the input provided by the user in the form of keys binded to the graphical board in the GUI.
+This variable keeps the track of the input provided by the user in the form of keys bound to the graphical board in the GUI.

 **board_coordinates** (const):
 This is a list of tuple where each tuple represents the (x, y) of the centre of each box in the graphical board.
 This makes sure that each avatar is being placed at a pre-decided place.